zepto-lang/zepto/README.md

 And you're back to your regular shell.

+If you want to see examples of real programs, look in the `examples` directory.

 ## Future

 Features that are planned, but not yet implemented, include `call/cc` and a